DEFRA/ffc-pay-core/resources/testing/documents/delinked-performance-test/README.md

 Standard payment amounts and band values
 Current timestamps for dates

-Example Usage
+Example Usage - enter this into your command line from the directory containing the scripts, in this case it is within the /app dir.

-Generate 100,000 records directly to database:
+> Generate 100,000 records directly to database:

-node create-dummy-records.js 100000
+>
+> **node create-dummy-records.js 100000**

-Generate SQL file with 50,000 records:
+> Generate SQL file with 50,000 records:

-node create-dummy-file.js 50000
+>
+> **node create-dummy-file.js 50000**

-Generate separate SQL files with 10,000 records:
+> Generate separate SQL files with 10,000 records:
+>

-node create-dummy-file.js 10000 true
+> **node create-dummy-file.js 10000 true**

 Performance Considerations
 The direct database insertion uses batches of 10,000 records